Fidelity Relations in an Array of Neutral Atom Qubits -- Experimental Validation of Control Noise: DISCUSSION

 In this work, we experimentally verify results on the dependence of the fidelity on noise from Ref.~\cite{ssetheory}, obtained using stochastic Schrödinger equations (SSE) for various noise profiles.
 Noise profiles are generated and implemented on top of the microwave intensity profile that addresses the $|0\rangle\leftrightarrow|1\rangle$ transition in an array of Rb-85 hyperfine qubits.
 By repeating noise realizations and measuring on all 100 available array sites, statistics for a noise profile can be gathered rapidly, allowing for the experimental resolution of the fidelity distributions.
 These distributions and their characteristics are compared to simulation and analytic results based on the same noise realizations.

 In general, good agreement is seen between the experimental, simulation and analytic results, verifying the fidelity relations as proposed by Ref.~\cite{ssetheory}.
 The validation of the model showcases the use of the stochastic Schr\"{o}dinger equation as a valuable tool in identifying noise sources and predicting their influences on control line performance in quantum systems.
 This has potential utility in predicting fidelities for well-characterized noise sources or diagnosing noise sources from the measured fidelity distributions.
-The full fidelity distributions will give more information for this process. \\
+The full fidelity distributions will give more information for this process.With the identification of the type of noise present on the control signal, quantum optimal control schemes that can consider the control noise when calculating the optimum trajectory along the qubit state space may result in higher fidelity state preparation \cite{F-VQOC}. \\

 The noise strengths considered in this work are larger than would be typically encountered in an experiment.
 We chose to operate in this regime to amplify the effect of the artificial noise above the contributions inherent in the experiment.
 The analytic work in Ref.~\cite{ssetheory} does not make assumptions about the strength of the noise and we therefore expect these results will be applicable to more realistic noise strengths encountered in a typical experiment.
+Furthermore, as the predicted relations in Ref.~\cite{ssetheory} are qubit architecture-independent, our results provide evidence for the validity of these models for control lines over many platforms.

-As an extension of this work, one could verify more noise fidelity relations, for instance noise on the detuning of the microwaves or mixing both detuning and intensity to get non-commuting noise.
+As an extension of this work, which focuses purely on amplitude noise, one could verify more noise fidelity relations.
+For instance, noise on the detuning of the microwaves, or non-commuting noise resulting from mixing of both detuning and intensity contributions, would constitute an interesting study to simulate laser addressing of optical qubit transitions.
+Such experiments will require the capability to program pulses with high-bandwidth detuning control and diagnostics.
 Moreover, we would like to extend the noise models beyond the three models discussed in this work and Ref.~\cite{ssetheory} to include more experimentally realistic cases.
-Furthermore, the results would benefit from gathering data on the survival probabilities and SPAM errors per site instead of an overall number.
+Finally, the results would benefit from gathering data on the survival probabilities and SPAM errors per site instead of an overall number.